Skip to main content

 Course structure

-The BA Translation is a three-year degree programme.
-It is structured so you will acquire over successive years high-level language competencies and the skills to become an independent and critical thinker, equipped for professional employment.
+The BA Translation is a 3-year degree programme.
+Throughout the degree you’ll acquire high-level language and translation competencies, as well as the skills to become an independent and critical thinker, equipped for professional employment.

-In each year of the programme you will study 120 credits.
+In each year of the programme, you’ll study 120 credits from a selection of 30-credit modules.

 The modules shown are an example of the typical curriculum and will be reviewed prior to the 2025/2026 academic year.
 The final modules will be published by September 2025.